compulim/message-port-rpc/README.md

 We think a single function is much simpler, less responsibility, and more flexible approach.

-To create a pool of RPC stubs, you should create multiple `MessagePort` and send it through an initializer RPC stub.
-The receiver side receiving these ports should set up RPC stubs for each of the port, registering their respective subroutine.
+To create a pool of stubs, you should create multiple `MessagePort`, one for each stub.
+Then, send it through an initializer stub.
+The receiver side receiving these ports should set up stubs for each of the port, registering their respective subroutine.

 ### Can I call from the other side too?

-Yes, our implementation supports bidirectional asymmetrical calls over a single pair of `MessagePort`.
+Yes, our implementation supports bidirectional and asymmetrical calls over a single pair of `MessagePort`.

 You can register different functions on both sides and call from the other side.